mstcgalis/personal-website/content/posts/erg-letter.md

 I wholeheartedly believe that carefully designed technology can make people's lives better.
 I'm fascinated by digital tools and services that help individuals and communities gain control of their time, data and environments, expanding their agency in the digital realm.

-The exchange as eeerrrggg 🤮 is an opportunity to dive deep into my research.
+The exchange as erg is an opportunity to dive deep into my research.
 I would love to continue exploring recipes and intuitive cooking in my project [cookbook](/projects/cookbook).
 Two research questions have already arisen from my explorations:

 > The essential function of a recipe is documenting an experience for oneself and others, thus preserving and accumulating knowledge.
 But following exact recipes also limits the development of one’s intuition and sharpening of one's senses, instead trusting the opinion of an “expert” to achieve a certain reproducible, “branded” meal.
 Following instructions can feel like a game, but it also feels restraining and creates unnecessary expectations.
 Similar to society's roles, a recipe is something you have to fit into.
 How can we redesign recipes so that they still preserve knowledge, but don't perpetuate the toxic nature of exactness?